aria-ml/dataeval/docs/source/notebooks/h2_measure_divergence.md

 ## Calculate corrupted divergence

-Now lets calculate the Divergence between this corrupted dataset and the original images
+Now lets calculate the divergence between this corrupted dataset and the original images

 ```{code-cell} ipython3
 div = divergence_fnn(data_a, corrupted_emb)